All Can Work John Hollenbeck Large Ensemble

 ALL CAN WORK

-Drummer/composer John Hollenbeck and his 20-piece Large Ensemble will release their third album, All Can Work, January 26 on New Amsterdam Records.
+Drummer/composer John Hollenbeck and his 20-piece Large Ensemble's third Grammy nominated album, All Can Work, was released January 26, 2018 on New Amsterdam Records.
 The album follows the band’s Grammy-nominated releases A Blessing (2005) and eternal interlude (2009), and pays tribute to the Large Ensemble’s late trumpet player Laurie Frink, a key force in the group and the jazz community.
 The album title is from an email exchange between Frink and Hollenbeck; the phrase epitomizes the flexible, optimistic resolve that is needed by everyone involved to create a record such as this one.

 After Laurie Frink’s passing, Hollenbeck read all of her emails and compiled them in chronological order, finding poetry and inspiration in her words.
 Acclaimed vocalist Theo Bleckmann brings Frink’s words to life in the lyrics of the title track “All Can Work."
 The composition of the piece is based on one of Frink's teaching exercises.